ajnisbet/opentopodata/docs/api.md

 Reads the elevation from a given dataset.
 The dataset must match one of the options in `config.yaml`.

+Latitudes and longitudes should be in `EPSG:4326`, they will be converted internally to whatever the dataset used.

 ### Args

 * `locations`: Required.
 Either